 If there is no new driver, try to look for one on the manufacturer’s website and follow the installation wizard.

 You can also choose Uninstall device, and then click Action -> Scan for hardware changes to reinstall the SD card reader driver.

 Remove Write Protection on the SD Card

-Again if the SD card is write-protected, then you might experience SD card not showing up in Windows 10.
-Follow the steps below to remove write protection of the SD card using Diskpart command.
+Again if the SD card is write-protected, then you might experience the SD card not showing up in Windows 10.
+Follow the steps below to remove the write protection of the SD card using Diskpart command.

 - Open the command prompt as administrator,